Skip to content

 Required Dependencies#

-• max package for both the compiler and linked runtime
+• mojo / mojo-compiler package for both the compiler and linked runtime

 Configuration Options#

-You can customize the Mojo backend behavior using the [package.build.configuration] section in your pixi.toml.
+You can customize the Mojo backend behavior using the [package.build.config] section in your pixi.toml.
 The backend supports the following configuration options:

 env#